-A person who opposes an international role or policy for England (or, in practice, for Britain).
+A person who opposes an international role or policy for Britain.

 - ‘But you don't have to be a Little Englander to be concerned about the commission poking their noses into a tax regime which is, after all, in its fourth decade of operation.’